● The 3 most important diamond scales

 Diamond cut scale

 When a diamond is cut perfectly the light of the diamond will reflect back through the top.
 But if the diamond is cut too shallow the light will leak through the bottom.
-With a diamond scale it is possible to grade the diamond cut.
+With a diamond scale, it is possible to grade the diamond cut.
 The grading scales for clarity are indicated by: excellent, very good, good, fair and poor.

 ● Purchasing a good quality diamond

 By understanding the main diamond grading scales it is easier to read a diamond grading report.
-By looking at diamond grading reports you will get an indication about the quality of the diamond.
+By looking at diamond grading reports you will get an indication of the quality of the diamond.
 If the diamond scores high on every diamond scale it is a diamond with high quality.
-In order to find this perfect diamond you can fill in a free quote.
+In order to find this perfect diamond, you can fill in a free quote.
 Our wholesale diamond experts will help you source the worldwide inventory of loose diamonds with GIA certification.
 In addition, it is possible to mount your perfect diamond in a diamond jewelry design you created with our in-house jewelers.